novasdream/ci_cd_on_pyhon/README.md

 # Overview

-With this project we will use has an scaffolding with python web service. we will learn how to use an complete CI CD. it can be useful to work in another projects.
+With this project we will use has an scaffolding with python web service. we will learn how to use an complete CI CD.

+It can be useful to work in another projects.

 ## Project Plan
 https://trello.com/b/GI6auPFF/udacity-devops-course